-Man forgets glasses, mistakenly buys winning lottery ticket
+Man forgets glasses, buys winning lottery ticket

 Fairfield, Conn. — A man in southwestern Connecticut who mistakenly bought the wrong lottery ticket is $30,000 wealthier.